Black Lives Matter: 2014

-Also in November, Tamir Rice, a 12-year-old African-American boy was shot and killed by a Cleveland police officer.
+Also in November, Tamir Rice, a 12-year-old African-American boy, was shot and killed by a Cleveland police officer.
 Rice's death has also been cited as contributing to "sparking" the Black Lives Matter movement.

-In December, two to three thousand people gathered at the Mall of America in Bloomington, Minnesota, to protest the killings of unarmed black men by police.
+In December, two to three thousand people gathered at the Mall of America in Bloomington, Minnesota to protest the killings of unarmed black men by police.
 The police at the mall were equipped with riot gear and bomb-sniffing dogs; at least twenty members of the protest were arrested.
 Management said that they were "extremely disappointed that organizers of Black Lives Matter protest chose to ignore our stated policy and repeated reminders that political protests and demonstrations are not allowed on Mall of America property".

-In Milwaukee, Wisconsin, BLM protested the police shooting of Dontre Hamilton, who died in April.
-Black Lives Matter protested the shooting of John Crawford III.
+In Milwaukee, Wisconsin, BLM protested the police killing of Dontre Hamilton, who died in April.
+Black Lives Matter protested the killing of John Crawford III.
 The Murder of Renisha McBride was protested by Black Lives Matter.

-Also in December, in response to the decision by the grand jury not to indict Darren Wilson on any charges related to the Shooting of Michael Brown, a protest march was held in Berkeley, California.
+Also in December, in response to the decision by the grand jury not to indict Darren Wilson on any charges related to the killing of Michael Brown, a protest march was held in Berkeley, California.
 Later, in 2015, protesters and journalists who participated in that rally filed a lawsuit alleging "unconstitutional police attacks" on attendees.

 A week after the Michael Brown verdict, two police officers were killed in New York City by Ismaaiyl Brinsley, who expressed a desire to kill police officers in retribution for the deaths of Garner and Brown.
 Black Lives Matter condemned the shooting, though some right-wing media attempted to connect the group to it, with the Patrolman's Benevolent Association president claiming that there was "blood on [the] hands [of] those that incited violence on the street under the guise of protests".
 A conservative television commentator also attempted to connect Black Lives Matter to protesters chanting that they wanted to see "dead cops," at the December "Millions March" which was organized by different groups.